keyuncheng/less/AE_INSTRUCTION.md

 Exp\#A1 and Exp\#A2), we expect the results to match those in our paper.
 For testbed experiments (i.e., Exp\#B1 to Exp\#B5), we expect that LESS reduces the single-block repair and full-node recovery times compared to the baseline erasure codes.
-However, the testbed experiment results may vary slightly from those in our paper due to different factors, such as cluster sizes, machine specifications, operating systems, and software packages.
+However, the testbed experiment results may vary from those in our paper due to different factors, such as cluster sizes, machine specifications, operating systems, and software packages.

 ## Hardware Dependencies